ontola/argu-docs/src/domain.md

-# Argu op eigen domein hosten
+# Host Argu on your own domain

-Jouw Argu website is standaard beschikbaar op argu.co/websitenaam, maar kan ook vanaf een andere domeinnaam of subdomein beschikbaar worden gemaakt.
-Je moet daarvoor je DNS Records aanpassen in de beheeromgeving van je domeinnaam, en deze aan ons doorgeven.
-Welke DNS Records je moet aanpassen, hangt af van of je een subdomein wil of niet:
+Your Argu website is by default available at argu.co/websitename, but can also be made available from another domain or subdomain.
+To do this, you need to change your DNS Records in the management environment of your domain name, and pass them on to us.
+Which DNS Records you need to change, depends on whether you want a subdomain or not:

-## Op een subdomein (subdomein.example.com)
+## On a subdomain (subdomain.example.com)

-1. Voeg op het gekozen subdomein een DNS CNAME record toe met de waarde argu.co.
+1. On the chosen subdomain, add a DNS CNAME record with the value argu.co.
-1. Geef de URL en de naam van de Website op Argu aan ons door via info@argu.co.
+1. Provide us with the URL and name of the Website on Argu at info@argu.co.

-## Op een hoofddomein (example.com)
+## On a main domain (example.com)

-1. Voeg op het gekozen domein een A Record met waarde 188.166.203.193.
+1. On the chosen domain, add an A Record with value 188.166.203.193.
-1. Voeg een AAAA Record toe met waarde 2a03:b0c0:2:f0::229:d001
+1. Add an AAAA Record with value 2a03:b0c0:2:f0::229:d001
-1. Geef de URL en de naam van de Website op Argu aan ons door via info@argu.co.
+1. Provide us with the URL and name of the Website on Argu at info@argu.co.